William F. Russell (Florida politician)

-William F. Russell (c.1805 – after 1875) was a Florida settler, soldier, and member of the Florida House of Representatives, serving as Speaker of the House in 1854.
+William F. Russell (c.
+1805 – after 1875) was an American politician.
+He was a settler in Florida, soldier, and member of the Florida House of Representatives, serving as Speaker of the House in 1854.
 Russell was born in North Carolina.
 He became a major, and was put in charge of the Indian River Settlement in St. Lucia County, which broke up following an attack by Seminole Indians in July 1849.
 Russell was shot in the arm during the attack.
-Russell's brother-in-law John Barker was killed, but the rest of his family escaped to New Smyrna.
+Russell's brother-in-law John Barker was killed.
+The rest of his family escaped to New Smyrna.

 He served as county commissioner for St. Lucie County from 1847 to 1852 and 1853 until Brevard County was broken off from St. Lucie in 1855.

 In 1854, Russell was elected to the Florida House of Representatives and served as Speaker of the Florida House of Representatives.